 How Long Does Meth Stay In Your Hair?

-Hair has the longest detection period for meth.
+Hair has the most extended detection period for meth.
 Methamphetamine can be detected in hair follicles as soon as seven to ten days after an individual has used it.
 The substance stays in the hair for up to ninety days.
 However, hair tests are usually expensive compared to other types of testing.
 Illicit drugs such as cocaine, opioids, and meth tend to adhere more strongly to hair with darker pigments.
 Unfortunately, environmental contamination has been proven to cause false positives.

 How Long Does Meth Stay In Urine?

 Urine testing is the most popular and cost-effective method to screen for meth use.
-This is because meth and its primary metabolite, amphetamine, will show up in urine within an hour of ingesting the drug.
+This is because meth and its primary metabolite, amphetamine, will appear in urine within an hour of ingesting the drug.
 Samples of urine obtained from occasional meth users will test positive one to three days after the last use.
 A chronic meth user might still test positive seven to ten days after using the drug.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154